GRR!’s Power Toolbox

 – Discuss how important reproductive rights are to women’s health and safety, and how these rights are being eroded.

 – Invite women to share their stories.
-You’ll be surprised to learn how many women have had experience, or know the experience, of friends or family from the days when abortion was illegal and contraception often unavailable.
+You’ll be surprised to learn how many women have had an experience or know the experience, of friends or family from the days when abortion was illegal and contraception often unavailable.
 It helps remove stigma when people share with a group.

 – Discuss the importance of using narratives to warn younger generations about what it could be like without reproductive rights.
 Young people WANT to hear these stories and are moved by them.